 As Monschau is located close to the Belgian border, it is a perfect destination for a day trip from Belgium, the Netherlands, Luxembourg or even France.
 We went to Monschau by car from the Netherlands.

 There are parking spaces around the old town, but as the Christmas market is very popular, it’s difficult to find a free parking spot.
-It took us about hour and half to find where to park.
-My advice – take the advice on the web page of the Christmas market and park in the nearby Höfen from where you can get a shuttle bus to Monschau, or arrive in the morning.
+It took us about an hour and a half to find where to park.
+My advice, follow the advice given on the webpage of the townhall and use their Park & Ride opportunities.
+On all Christmas market days there is a shuttle bus from Monschau-Imgenbroich, and on Saturdays and Sundays from Monschau-Höfen, to Schulzentrum Haag in Monschau itself.

 If you decide that it’s too much of a hassle with the parking (which actually is, but still doable), you can opt for spending the night in Monschau.
 Well, in fact this is not that bad idea, at all!
 Monschau is perfect for a long weekend getaway in November/December, as the market is open only on weekends.